e1000ioa/Grass-Cast_2023/Readme.txt

-Taylors_Diagram			R file		ALL Taylor Diagrams Taylors_Diagram_withBias	R file		TESTING: Adding BIas to Taylor Diagrams XYZ_MapBuilder			R file		Draw a map with ANPP of arizona and new mexico with coordiantes and a value XYZ_MapBuilder_AnomalyMaps	R file		Draw Anomaly Maps with coordinates and a z value XYZ_MapBuilder_Maps		R file		Base Maps
+Taylors_Diagram			R file		ALL Taylor Diagrams Taylors_Diagram_withBias	R file		TESTING: Adding BIas to Taylor Diagrams XYZ_MapBuilder			R file		Draw a map with ANPP of arizona and new mexico with coordiantes and a value XYZ_MapBuilder_AnomalyMaps	R file		Maps that show difference of ANPP bettwen two forecast dates XYZ_MapBuilder_Maps		R file		Maps with legeneds and color as Grass-Cast, added Tribal Nations maps